 The second entry in this series is a conversation with Matt Garvert, Director of Data in our Science organization.

-The Climate Corporation (Climate): Tell me about an element of your identity, an event or occurrence in your life that has affected the way you think about inclusion.
+Climate LLC (Climate): Tell me about an element of your identity, an event or occurrence in your life that has affected the way you think about inclusion.

 Matt Garvert (MG): One of the things that clearly has impacted me more than most things is being gay.
 Everyone’s experience with coming out is unique; with mine, I always knew there was something different about me that I had trouble articulating until I was much older.
 It was a struggle, from the point where I recognized who I was, to then come out publicly, when it’s an identity that’s not obvious.